LAYAIraq/frontend-docs/docs/mixins/vue/locale.md

 Locale
 ===============
-This component is to expose i18n local to components
+This mixin is to expose i18n local to components

 ## Structure